 This Joint Industry Project by DNV will take a look at how increasing acceptable levels of H2S will affect the risk for Sulphide Stress Cracking (SSC) and corrosion damages in carbon steel pipelines used for CCS.
 Increasing the acceptable level of H2S in the pipes will potentially enable CCS projects to receive CO2 from a higher number of sources/customers with a limited need for processing/cleaning.
 The project will provide general recommendations for industry wide use and will lead to an update of the DNV-RP-F104 "Design and operation of carbon dioxide pipelines".

 Increased tolerance levels for impurities can give considerable value to CCS projects.
 It makes CCS more accessible for different sources/costumers and requires limiting need for gas processing.

-The JIP was kicked off in March 2022 and has a time horizon of two years.
+The JIP was kicked off in March 2022 and has will conclude summer 2024.